nadder/rstex/README.md

 # rstex
-Manual translation of tex.web version 3.14159265 into C++
+Manual translation of tex.web version 3.14159265 into C++ (and other related programs).